ericmjl/thesis/thesis.md

 #### Tree Incongruence

+#### Patristic Distances

+Patristic distance can be used as a measure of finding reassortant viruses.

 ### Inferring Reassortment Using Phylogeny-Independent Methods

 Phylogeny-independent methods do not require the construction of phylogenetic trees in order to identify reassortant viruses.